jonathadv/simple-mock-server/README.md

 * Allow to load file from filesystem and send it as response.
 * Custom header.
 * CORS by adding the header `Access-Control-Allow-Origin`.
-* Allow to set a delay to a specific call response (useful for timeout testing)
+* Allow to set a delay to a specific call response (useful for timeout testing).

 ### Requirements
 * Python 2.7 (tested with Python 2.7.5)